stevana/coverage-guided-pbt/README-unprocessed.md

 generated test cases, while `arguments` contains all the generated inputs (or arguments) to the property.

-In order to allow the user to write properties of variying arity another type class is introduced:
+In order to allow the user to write properties of varying arity another type class is introduced:

 ``` {.haskell include=src/QuickCheckV1.hs snippet=Testable}